Extensions of valuation rings containing $\bf Q$ as limits of smooth algebras: Extensions of valuation rings essentially of finite type containing

-In some steps (at most $s$) we arrive to the case when $f_{q_1}={\bar f}$.
+In some finitely many steps (at most $s$) we arrive to the case when $f_{q_1}={\bar f}$.
 As before $V'/q_1'$ is a localization of an etale $W/q_1'\cap W$-algebra and so $V'/z^3V'$ is a localization of an etale $W/z^3W$-algebra.
 Applying Lemma \ref{k} we see that $E\otimes_VW\to V'$ factors through an etale $W$-algebra, that is $w$ factors through a smooth $V$-algebra.
 Now apply \cite[Lemma 1.5]{S}. \ \end{proof}

 \begin{Remark} The above proposition does not work when $k$ has not characteristic zero.
 A reason is that \cite[Corollary 19]{P} does not work in this case as shows for example \cite[Example 3.13]{Po1} inspired by \cite[Sect 9, No 57]{O} (see also \cite[Remark 6.10]{Po1}).
-Also Zariski's Uniformization Theorem perhaps does not work when $k$ has not characteristic zero. \end{Remark}
+Also Zariski's Uniformization Theorem is open when $k$ has not characteristic zero. \end{Remark}

+\begin{Remark} Let $V\subset V'$ be an immediate algebraic extension of valuation rings of dimension one and $\hat V $ the completion of $V$.
+Assume $V\subset {\hat V}$ is separable and transcendental, that is its fraction field extension is separable and contains at least one transcendental element.
+The example \cite[Example 3.13]{Po1} shows that $V\subset V'$ can be not dense.
+But if $V\subset V'$ is ind-smooth then necessarily $V\subset V'$ is dense (see \cite[Theorem 2]{Po}). \end{Remark}